-The type 1 lepra reaction is a delayed type of hypersensitivity to M leprae antigens.
+The type 1 lepra reaction is a delayed type of hypersensitivity to M. leprae antigens.
 It is also called a lepra 1 reaction.

 The classification of borderline leprosy includes:

-Type 1 lepra reactions typically affect skin and nerves, and there are no systemic symptoms.
+Type 1 lepra reactions typically affect the skin and nerves, and there are no systemic symptoms.
 The reaction is classified as mild or severe.

-A mild type 1 lepra reaction is characterised by few inflamed plaques and no nerve impairment.
+A mild type 1 lepra reaction is characterised by a few inflamed plaques and no nerve impairment.
 A severe type 1 lepra reaction is characterised by many inflamed plaques and nerve impairment.

 A type 1 lepra reaction is clinically suspected in a patient with borderline leprosy that develops symptoms within a few months of starting treatment.

 A mild lepra 1 reaction requires supportive care.
+This involves:

 The natural course of an untreated type 1 lepra reaction is for it to persist for several months.